NoCodeNode/UPO/README.md

 ### Method 2️⃣: Context Menu

 ```
-1. Select text on any webpage
+1. Select your prompt text on any webpage
 2. Right-click on the selection
 3. Choose "Optimize with UPO"
-4. Get your optimized result
+4. Get your optimized prompt instantly
 ```

+### 🎯 Example Transformation

+**Before (Basic Prompt):**
+> "Write about AI"

+**After (Optimized by UPO):**
+> "Write a comprehensive 500-word article about artificial intelligence, covering its current applications, potential future developments, and ethical considerations.
+Use clear, accessible language suitable for a general audience with examples to illustrate key points."

 ---